 Box Labeling Strategy

-Add some color to your moving strategies by labeling boxes using color stickers to indicate the destination room in new home.
-Easy visibility of color sticker and where the box should go will save your movers time translating into savings on cost for you.
-Content category might be helpful, but not necessary; box should be coordinated with an inventory list and will be given a number in addition to a color.
+Add some color to your moving strategies by labeling boxes using colored stickers to indicate the destination room in new home.
+Easy visibility of colored stickers and where the box should go will save your movers time, translating into savings on cost for you.
+Content category might be helpful, but not necessary; boxes should be coordinated with an inventory list and will be given a number in addition to a color.

 How Color Coding Works: